-- 1: Far below grade level standards
+1: Far below grade level standards

-- 2: Approaching grade level standards
+2: Approaching grade level standards

-- 3: At grade level standards
+3: At grade level standards

-- 4: Exceeding grade level standards
+4: Exceeding grade level standards

-After NYS Exam scores are released the Coach should enter these in the Online Platform.
+After NYS Exam scores are released the Middle School Education Specialist should enter these in the Online Platform.
 If students are receiving low scores, supports should be put into place (see above Potential Steps).

-To accomplish the Goal of being promoted each year, the Coach may have to perform educational advocacy and/or connect students to tutors, as needed.
+To accomplish the Goal of being promoted each year with 90%+ attendance, the Middle School Education Specialist may have to perform educational advocacy (See Fair Futures Program Manual Section 5F and Section 5G) and/or connect students to tutors (See Fair Futures Program Manual Section 6), as needed.

-Once the school year is complete, the Coach will close out the Goal and indicate whether it was completed successfully or not.
+Once the school year is complete, the Middle School Education Specialist will close out the Goal and indicate whether it was completed successfully or not.
 If the student attends summer school, the Goal should be closed out after the final grades/promotion status have been obtained (likely by mid-September).

-E. GENERAL EDUCATIONAL ADVOCACY ACTIVITIES
+F. GENERAL EDUCATIONAL ADVOCACY ACTIVITIES